rizkyar03/weather-app/README.md

 ## 🗝️ API Key Configuration
 1. Sign up for an account at [OpenWeather](https://openweathermap.org/).
 2. Get your API key from the dashboard.
-3. Open the `script.js` file and insert your API key in the following section:
+3. Create `config.js` file on the project's root directory and insert your API key in the following section:

     ```javascript
-    const apiKey = 'YOUR_API_KEY';
+    export const API_KEY = 'YOUR_API_KEY';
     ```